Core concepts

 and Cilium

-The CNI used by the cluster cannot be changed after the initial creation.
+The selected CNI cannot be changed after the cluster is created.

 IAM role management